iluvjava/Maths/Notebook 2.0/Math 999/Variatioional Auto Encoder (AE, VAE).md

 ---
 ### **Intro**

-This is a model that tries to capture patterns (Colliniearity, abstract patterns) from the data set.
+This is a model that tries to capture patterns (Colinearity, abstract patterns) from the data set.

 It will then try to make artificial samples that looks like it's from the data set.

-Given a random variable $z$, a data set denoted by $X$, we want to maximaize the probability of each random variable $X$ being in the training set.
+Given a random variable $z$, a data set denoted by $X$, we want to maximizes the probability of each random variable $X$ being in the training set.

 Basically we put noise into the model and then we get back samples from the data set.
 For each sample in the data set, there should exist at least on random noise, or a class of them that produces the given sample.